Interserve: Group break-up

+Interserve's accounts for the 18 months to June 2021 showed company revenue of £2.1bn during the period and a pre-tax loss of £309m.

 Operations

 In December 2020, Interserve was predominantly a construction group, offering advice, design, construction and equipment services for infrastructure in the United Kingdom and worldwide.
 Following the December 2020 sale of its FM operations to Mitie, Interserve was focused on three remaining divisions: Interserve Construction, RMD Kwikform, and the Citizen Services group of businesses.
 In March 2021, the construction business was renamed Tilbury Douglas; Citizen Services was renationalised in June 2021, and RMD Kwikform was sold four months later.

 Financial information

 Financial information for the company is as follows:

 Annual results

 [a]: Restated to correct accounting misstatement in Industrial Services division.
 Included for comparison.